unraid/docs/docs/legacy/FAQ/Console.md

   - `ls -l` is a common way to list complete directory entries
   - see the [Command Macros](#command-macros)
         section for more complex examples
-  - *Note: in the default setup of unRAID, `v` is an alias for `ls -l`, so you can replace the `ls -l` above with just `v`.
+  - *Note: in the default setup of Unraid, `v` is an alias for `ls -l`, so you can replace the `ls -l` above with just `v`.
 It is OK to use the alias, but it is far better to learn the actual `ls -l` command in case you are ever in a situation